 There is a lot of confusion over painful breastfeeding and whether or not it is normal.
 In the early days, you might feel some pain.
-HOWEVER, the pain should be a bit “ouchy,” not toe-curling pain, and should subside 10-20 seconds after your baby latches.
+However, the pain should be a bit “ouchy,” not toe-curling, and should subside 10-20 seconds after your baby latches.
 You might feel this for the first week or two.
-If the pain lasts the whole feed and is more then just a mild “ouchy” pain, it is crucial to seek help.
-You can speak with a volunteer breastfeeding counselor or International Board Certified Lactation Consultant to get to the bottom of why you feel pain (or have damage).
+If the pain lasts the whole feed and is more than just a mild “ouchy” pain, it is crucial to seek help.
+You can speak with a volunteer breastfeeding counselor or International Board Certified Lactation Consultant to understand why you feel pain (or have damage).

 4. Just like birth, prepare for EVERYTHING.

 If you want to breastfeed exclusively, make sure to feed on demand (when baby asks for it) and hang out with your baby skin-to-skin in the early months, as this will help encourage your baby to breastfeed frequently.
-Also, make sure you know the signs that your baby is getting enough before you give birth.
-This way, you will not be stressing!
+Also, ensure you know the signs that your baby is getting enough before giving birth.
+This way, you will not be stressed!
 It comes down to a few simple things.

 - Baby does not lose more than 7-10% of their birth weight.

 - Baby is generally content after most feeds.

-- After your milk comes in, baby has 2-3 poops and at least 5 very wet diapers in 24 hours.
+- After your milk comes in, baby has 2-3 poops and at least five very wet diapers in 24 hours.

-5. Make sure you have an understanding of what is expected with breastfed babies.
+5. Make sure you understand what is expected of breastfed babies.

 - Baby will not want to be put down.

 - Baby will want to sleep with a cuddle and your nipple in their mouth!

 - She will be happiest when sleeping near or with you.

 - Baby will not breastfeed on a schedule.

 - Baby will probably not sleep through the night for a long time.